 In my quest for optimum health I want organic.
 I want free range, grass fed, non gmo foods.
 I want to ingest only the highest quality ingredients from the most pristine local farms.
+I want food properly packed (read more here about the latest packing equipment).
 And for this reason, I shop at whole foods.
 Sure you can get organic at Trader Joes and the farmers market, but I truthfully never fully trusted their claims.
 How could the 50 cents avocados at Trader Joes be organic when Whole foods charges triple the price for theirs?
 And yes, other grocery stores carry organic.. but it’s so tiresome to scrutinize every single label before tossing it in the basket.
 I trusted Whole Foods whole heartedly and felt confident that the groceries I was buying from them were the very best… as their astronomical price tags reflected.
 And so my love affair with Whole Foods began a few years ago, and has flourished since.
 First it was the endless salad bar of rotating healthy options (oh garlicky kale how I adore you), the fresh squeezed juice menu, the always innovative healthy packaged foods, the richest exotic chocolates.
 And the produce!
 How much better it tastes knowing it isn’t tainted by preservatives or pesticides!

 And so thousands (upon thousands) of dollars later, I’m in deep with Whole Foods.. to the point where I am in the habit of stopping by once a day to pick up a kombucha drink and a hunk of salmon with the seasonal quinoa salad.
 I mean, me and Whole Foods?
 We were serious, even borderline exclusive.
 But somewhere around September when I was piling the ginger beets into my salad bar container, I nearly choked to death on an olive I had snagged (Oh c’mon, like you’ve never done it).
 The ginger beets were made with… canola oil??
 In a panic, I started reading every single label… some were made with olive oil, some lemon juice… but the majority? with canola oil; about half of which were labeled non-gmo canola oil.
 Let’s back up.
 Non-gmo doesn’t really even make sense… since there technically has never been a canola plant that existed naturally… and if it was actually legitimate, why wouldn’t they use non-gmo for every dish?
 I shop at whole foods to AVOID canola oil, and here I was ingesting mass quantities of it daily from their prepared foods and salad bar.
 I was disgusted.
 (Why is canola oil dangerous?)